 Requirements on wagons

-New, upgraded and renewed wagons shall normally be authorised according "The new approach".
+New, upgraded and renewed wagons shall normally be authorised according "The harmonised approach".
 This mean that the wagons shall fulfil the requirements according relevant TSIs (European Technical Specifications for Interoperability) and national requirements regarding open points and specific cases in the TSIs.
-The Swedish Transport Agency (the national safety authority of Sweden) also applies "The new approach" in the authorisation process.
-This means that a notified body assesses the wagons fulfilment of the TSI requirements.
+For wagons with an axle load above 25 tonnes or with a maximum speed above 160 km/h national rules applies only.

 New locomotives and passenger units shall normally fulfil the following TSIs for the authorisation: